jasongrimes/hello-docker/README.md

 npm start
 ```

-Load http://localhost:3000 and expect "Hello from DB".
+Load http://localhost:3000 and expect to the see the same database messages from the API.

 Press `ctl-C` in all three terminals to shut down the servers.